+We are pursuing existing and emerging technologies to achieve net zero by 2050.
 We have developed a long-term strategy to address our CO2 emissions from our cement operations, as we believe this is a critical factor to combat climate change, we have established both 2030 and 2050 targets for each of the North Star Pillars, including carbon reduction.